rticommunity/rticonnextdds-examples/examples/connext_dds/fragmented_data_statistics/README.md

      sent_nack_fragment_bytes 0
 ```

-On the publisher application we expect:
+In the publisher application, we retrieve the DataWriter Protocol Status and
+log the relevant values.
+The expected output is:

 ```plaintext
 Fragmented Data Statistics: